Outreach

 What’s in the Water?
 2011 from John Wenger on Vimeo.

-Lynne Hull – NeoRio 2010 Youth Outreach
+Presentations in the Schools by Lynne Hull – NeoRio 2010

 Engaging youth was an important part of NeoRio 2010.
 Lynne visited “Roots and Wings”, a local charter school, where she gave an abbreviated version of her artists talk and invited students and their family’s to come to the activities the following weekend.
 Lynne also led a workshop for University of Colorado Students visiting from Boulder to attend NeoRio, in which she facilitated a group-building of a sculpture for wildlife utilizing a “dead and down” Ponderosa pine tree.
 She also led an Andy Goldsworthy inspired workshop, in which the UC students were given an alotted time to find natural elements and create small installations on site.